nenoch/CV/README.md

 London, UK
 (February 2011 to June 2011)
 *Media Planner*
-Defining "walled gardens" for Ads campaigns.
+Defining "walled gardens" for Ad campaigns.
-Realisation of business presentations for clients and investors.
+Creation of business presentations for clients and investors.

 ## Education